Loic017/Loic017/README.md

 # 👋🏻 Good Evening
 🧑‍🎓 A 3rd year undergraduate @ Cardiff University

-✏️ I’m currently learning JavaScript and everything else
+✏️ I’m currently learning JavaScript and React

 # 🎯 I have experience using...